gelobonquin/fertiliser-inventory/README.md

 - Vue 3 and Axios
 - Tailwind CSS

+I'm a [YAGNI](https://jasonmccreary.me/articles/practicing-yagni//) practitioner to make the application simpler to understand and don't want to over-engineer.

 ## Prerequisites
 - [Composer](https://getcomposer.org/)
 - [NPM/Node](https://nodejs.org/en/) - My local machine node version is v14.17.1 and npm version is 6.14.13, but also compatible with the latest one